4.29 from 7 votes

 Paid links used in this post.
 Read more about my link usage policies.

-For years, I used (and loved) the Pioneer Woman's recipe, modifying it here an there until I had it just like we like it.
+For years, I used (and loved) the Pioneer Woman's cinnamon roll recipe, modifying it here an there until I had it just like we like it.
 Over the years, I've added cream cheese to the icing/frosting, added seasoning, taken away a cup of flour here and there.
-After awhile, the recipe became one of my family's favorites!

-Dough in an Instant Pot
+🍲 Dough in an Instant Pot?

-If you and your family make these beauties too, let me let you in on a secret: your Instant Pot has the potential to make the process ten times easier.
 You guys know I love the Instant Pot for freezer meals, but it can do so much more!
-You can prep the dough, let it rise, and cool it for rolling all in the same place.
-It's a total game-changer for any kind of bread dough, especially larger batches like this recipe requires!
+You can prep the dough, let it rise, and cool it for rolling all in the same dish.
+It's a total game-changer for any kind of bread dough, especially larger batches like the one this recipe requires.

-For this recipe, I prep my dough in the Instant Pot.
-Its yogurt function is the perfect temp for allowing yeast to rise.
 If you don't have an Instant Pot, no biggie.
 Place your dough in a warm area (window, beside an oven) for the time needed to rise.

 Love breakfast sweet treats?
 Be sure to check out my cake mix pancakes and doughnut bread pudding, too!